gflohr/qgoda-site/en/docs/differences-to-jekyll.md

 ### Taxonomies

 Jekyll can structure a site with tags and categories.
-Qgoda has arbitrary taxonomies and *you* decide what their semantics and usage.
+Qgoda has arbitrary taxonomies and *you* decide about their semantics and usage.

 ### Listings